Quasihomogeneous free divisors with only normal crossings in codimension one: Introduction

-Although we do not know how to remove it, the additional homogeneity hypothesis can be justified as follows: By Granger--Schulze~\cite[Thm.~1.1]{GS11} and Faber~\cite[Rmk.~54]{Fab12}, free divisors which are normal crossing in codimension one are Euler homogeneous.
-This type of homogeneity is weaker then quasihomogeneity.
-However the difference between the two is rather subtle and relates to approximation theorems (see \cite{Sai71} or \cite[\S3, Thm.~4]{HM89}).
+Although we do not know how to remove it, the additional homogeneity hypothesis is supported by a result of Granger--Schulze~\cite[Thm.~1.1]{GS14} and Faber~\cite[Rmk.~11]{Fab15}: free divisor germs which are normal crossing in codimension one are Euler homogeneous.
+By definition a reduced hypersurface singularity is Euler homogeneous if it admits a defining equation that is fixed by a derivation.
+For the stronger notion of quasihomogeneity a diagonalizable derivation with positive eigenvalues is needed (see \eqref{14}).
+The two notions of homogeneity coincide in case of isolated hypersurface singularities (see \cite{Sai71}).
+Free divisors with isolated singularities are plane curves and Question~\ref{41} becomes vacuous in this case.

-There are many examples of reducible free divisors such as free hyperplane arrangements (see for example \cite[\S4]{OT92}) or free discriminants in prehomogeneous vector spaces (see \cite{GMS11}).
-On the other hand, it is empirically known that irreducible free divisors are rare objects (see \cite{ST12}).
+There are many examples of highly reducible free divisors such as free hyperplane arrangements (see for example \cite[\S4]{OT92}) or free discriminants in prehomogeneous vector spaces (see \cite{BM06,GMS11}).
+On the other hand, it is empirically known that irreducible free divisors are rare objects (see \cite{ST14}).
 Our result supports this observation by deducing reducibility from local reducibility in codimension one (under the stated additional hypotheses).

-The question of existence of negative degree derivations is subject to several open problems such as the Halperin conjecture (see \cite{Hau02}) or, for instance, a conjecture of Wahl (see \cite[Conj.~1.4]{Wah83}).
-In the course of the proof of Theorem~\ref{0}, we show that the hypotheses imply that all irreducible components of $D$ have a basis of homogeneous logarithmic derivations of non-positive weighted degree (see Proposition~\ref{20}).
-This basis generates a finite-dimensional complex Lie algebra $\dd$ (see \eqref{46}).
-Substituting this property for the normal crossing hypothesis, we prove the following intermediary result by studying the Lie algebra representation of $\dd$ on the space of lowest weight variables (see \S\ref{17}).
+The question of non-existence of negative degree derivations on quasihomogeneous isolated complete intersection singularities occurs in conjectures of S.~Halperin (see \cite[\S39]{FHT01}, \cite{Hau02}) and J.~Wahl (see \cite[Conj.~1.4]{Wah83}, \cite[p.~475, Thm.]{Ale85}).
+While quasihomogeneous free divisors may admit negative degree logarithmic derivations, a related extreme plays a role in our present context: For a quasihomogeneous free divisor germ $D$, we consider the (finite dimensional) complex Lie algebra $\dd$ (see \eqref{62}) generated by all weighted homogeneous logarithmic derivations along $D$ of non-positive degree.
+As a crucial ingredient of our approach, we show that, after reduction to the case where $D$ is irreducible and unsuspended, the hypotheses of Theorem~\ref{0} imply that $\dd$ generates the module of all logarithmic derivations along $D$ (see Proposition~\ref{20}).
+We achieve the proof of the theorem by studying the Lie algebra representation of $\dd$ on the space of lowest weight variables (see \S\ref{17}).

-\begin{thm} Any quasihomogeneous free divisor $D$ admitting a basis of homogeneous logarithmic derivations of non-positive weighted degree has a smooth irreducible component. \end{thm}